 If macros are the source of energy, micros are the key that unlocks them.
 Therefore micros cannot be separated from the macronutrients.

-There are two primary micronutrients that provide our bodies with essential nutrients but not energy:
+Two primary micronutrients provide our bodies with essential nutrients but not energy:

 Vitamins are required in an endless number of roles within the body and in larger quantities when compared to minerals.
-You can get them from a wide variety of foods but it is essential that you consume enough fats in your meal to aid their absorption.
+You can get them from a wide variety of foods but you must consume enough fats in your meal to aid their absorption.
 They are classified as: